 Make a difference

 One in five Australians experience some form of mental illness each year.
+Many people seek professional support to assist with their self-directed recovery.
 With a rewarding career as a qualified mental health support worker, you can be part of the solution!

 - Do you want to make a difference in the lives of people with mental health issues?